View Lorraine Hamilton's Obituary on https://www.wickedlocal.com/ and share memories

 |

-Lorraine Carol Hamilton, 80, died peacefully Saturday, April 18, 2020.
+Lorraine Carol Hamilton, 81, died peacefully April 18, 2020.
 Born in Dorchester, she lived her early years in Somerville with her devoted parents and two younger brothers, Ray and Paul.
-She loved her family vacations in Maine where she fished with her brothers, played games with her cousins, and explored the small island which seeded her love for antiquing.
-Lorraine became a longtime resident of Malden and loved the home she created with her husband, Al Hamilton.
-She worked many years at Macys which was a perfect fit for she loved fashion.
-Lorraine loved gardening, spending time with her family and along the way she traveled.
-A perfect day for Lorraine would be reading a mystery novel in her flower-filled back yard, a visit from her grandchildren for a swim in the pool, and then, happily, a dinner out with her husband.
-Lorraine will be greatly missed by family and friends.
-Lorraine is survived by her children, Joseph Buelow and his wife Mary, Suzanna McGunagle, Carolanne and Shaun Cahill, Debranne and Gary Jensen; 11 grandchildren; 13 great grandchildren, and many nieces and nephews.
-In lieu of flowers, donations can be made to the or to the Massachusetts Covid-19 Relief Fund.
-For online obituary please visit ccbfuneral.com.
+She loved her family vacations in Maine where she fished with her brothers, played games with her cousins and explored the small island which seeded her love for antiquing.
+Lorraine became a longtime resident of Malden and loved the home she created with her husband Al Hamilton.
+She worked many years at Macy's which was a perfect fit for her love of fashion.
+Lorraine loved gardening, spending time with her family and traveling.
+A perfect day for Lorraine would be reading a mystery novel in her flower filled backyard, a visit from her grandchildren for a swim in the pool and dinner out with her husband.
+She will be greatly missed by family and friends.
+She is survived by her children, Joseph Buelow and his wife Mary, Suzanna McGunagle, Carolanne and Shaun Cahill, Debranne and Gary Jensen, eleven grandchildren; 13 great grandchildren, two brothers, Ray Roderick and his wife, Mary and Paul Roderick and his wife Kathryn, all of Malden and many nieces and nephews.
+In lieu of flowers, donations can be made to or the Massachusetts Covid-19 Relief Fund.
+For online obituary please visit www.ccbfuneral.com